 Nephi led his people in righteousness and helped protect them against the Lamanites, but eventually he grew old.
 (4) He gave the historical and spiritual records to his younger brother Jacob.
 Jacob had been consecrated a priest and teacher by the hand of Nephi.
-(5) He was ordained of God to preach to the people.
+(5) He was ordained of God to lead and teach the people.

 (Direct the children to turn to the “Book of Jacob” in their Book of Mormons.)
 Some of Jacob’s words are recorded in the “Book of Jacob.”
 In the seventh chapter of the “Book of Jacob” Jacob tells about a man named Sherem who came among the Nephites preaching and trying to convince the people to accept his teachings.

 (6) The man named Sherem tried to convince the people to accept false things that were not true.
 One of the main things he tried to convince the people was that there would be no Christ.
 He taught that it was not necessary for an atonement to be made for the sins of mankind.
 He said that the people only had to follow the basic laws and rituals of the Law of Moses in order to gain salvation.